pasalkarr/cs230-hydrology/README.md

-# Hydrology streamflow prediction with deep learning methods
+# Streamflow Forecasting with Deep Learning Methods
 This includes a work done for a project for CS230 Spring 2020 class.
 Deep learning models using GRU and LSTM techiques are explored to predict temporal distribution of streamflow downstream of the basin based on time-dependent hydroclimatic variables and static watershed basin attributes.

 ## LSTM network for Prediction in Ungauged Basins